 Unfortunately, the massive-debt moment often coincides with the moment many doctors are ready to set down roots.
 They’ve spent years grinding through their education and now feels like a perfect time to invest in property and start a family.
 But, how do you buy a home with a negative net worth?

-When Josh Mettle arrived at Fairway Independent Mortgage, the company didn’t have a specific team focused on physicians.
+When Josh Mettle arrived at Celebrity Home Loans, the company didn’t have a specific team focused on physicians.
 But Mettle realized that young doctors were getting rejected for loans that they could absolutely afford to pay simply because loan officers weren’t experts at the strange reality of doctor’s finances.
-He decided to focus his attention on the market segment and has built Fairway’s physician lending arm into one of the most respected in the field.
-Unifimoney partnered with Fairway because many of our users are just the kind of high-earning, high-debt professionals that Mettle has designed his product to serve.
+He decided to focus his attention on the market segment and has built Neo Home Loan with a focus on physician lending.
+Unifimoney partnered with Celebrity because many of our users are just the kind of high-earning, high-debt professionals that Mettle has designed his product to serve.

 We called up Mettle to better understand the challenges young doctors face when buying their first home and what they need that banks just aren’t delivering to them.

 Josh Mettle: The biggest problem is that when you come out of higher education with student loans and a lack of savings because you’ve been a starving student all those years, and you finally want to buy a house, there are just a lot of impediments to actually getting approved for a mortgage.
 The best story to explain this happened about eight years ago when my team was still just lending in Utah.
 I had some relationships at the University of Utah hospital and the wife of one of the realtors I worked with was involved in the onboarding of doctors as they would relocate, so we started helping a lot of local doctors.